SigNote/SigNote-Specification/README.md

 Bitcoin in particular has a limited number of "coins" that amounts to 21 million in total when all the coins are found.
 Before such an event, it is said that "mining [coins] will not be profitable due to the high energy cost and expensive hardware needed for mining." [[6]]

 ### Social Integrity Problems
 Our current society and financial system is built on the reserve currency banking model, a model of trust.
-BitCoin and related systems seemingly aim to replace government backed reserve currency with their own model of a trustless system with no controls or legal oversight.
+Bitcoin and related systems seemingly aim to replace government backed reserve currency with their own model of a trustless system with no controls or legal oversight.
 From Nakamoto's paper: "We have proposed a system for electronic transactions without relying on trust." [[2]]

 The Federal Reserve's Randal Quarles Says Bitcoin Could Be Dangerous for the Financial System [[7]]
 > “Without the backing of a central bank asset and institutional support, it is not clear how a private digital currency at the center of a large-scale payment system would behave, or whether the payment system would be able to function, in times of stress,” Quarles, the Fed’s newly minted vice chairman for supervision, said in remarks prepared for a Thursday conference at the U.S. Treasury Department.